 How To Create Linux VM In Azure

-Well, we have discussed above, How to create a Windows virtual machine in the Azure portal.
-Now let’s discuss here, how to create Linux Virtual Machine in Azure.
+We have discussed above how to create a Windows virtual machine in Azure.
+Now, let’s discuss how to create a Linux Virtual Machine in Azure.
+Follow the steps below.

-Step-2: On the Create a Virtual Machine page, Provide the below details
+2. On the Create a Virtual Machine page, provide the details below

 - Subscription: Select a valid subscription that you want to use here to create a Linux virtual machine.

-- Resource group: Choose the existing resource group or you can create a new one by clicking the “Create New” option.
+- Resource group: Choose the existing resource group or create a new one by clicking the “Create New” option.

-- Virtual machine name: You need to provide a name for your virtual machine.
+- Virtual Machine Name: Please provide a name for your virtual machine.

 - Region: Select the region or location.